-1. Submit a resume that includes an autobiographical essay which must include a personal statement of the applicant's academic pilgrimage, spiritual pilgrimage, academic goals, and why ETBU was chosen.
+- 1. Submit two letters of recommendation. - 2.
+Submit a resume that includes an autobiographical essay which must include a personal statement of the applicant's academic pilgrimage, spiritual pilgrimage, academic goals, and why ETBU was chosen.

 Master of Business Administration